 Metro

-The São Paulo Metro is generally efficient, but it isn't extensive enough to meet the demands of the city’s population and is often crowded.
-Nevertheless, it's one of the largest metro systems in South America and remains one of the best ways to travel around the centre of São Paulo.
+The São Paulo Metro is generally efficient, but it isn't extensive enough to meet the demands of the city's growing population and is frequently crowded.
+São Paulo's government continues to invest in expanding the metro, with numerous expansion projects in the pipeline over the next five years.
+Nevertheless, it's one of South America's most extensive metro systems and remains one of the best ways to travel around the centre of São Paulo.
 Metro services run seven days a week from 4.40am to midnight, with a few exceptions.

 Trains

-Trains in São Paulo are mostly used for long-distance travel and are operated by Companhia Paulista de Trens Metropolitanos (CPTM).
-CPTM operates seven lines that connect São Paulo with nearby cities in the Greater São Paulo area.
+Trains in São Paulo are primarily used for long-distance travel and are operated by Companhia Paulista de Trens Metropolitanos (CPTM).
+CPTM operates six lines that connect São Paulo with nearby cities in the Greater São Paulo area.

 Buses

-To compensate for the metro's shortcomings, there has been a lot of investment into expanding the city’s public bus network.
+To compensate for the metro's shortcomings, there has been a lot of investment in growing the city's public bus network to 1,300 lines.
 While public buses in São Paulo travel further and are more accessible than the metro, they frequently get caught in traffic.

 Taxis in São Paulo

 Most taxis in São Paulo are white with a sign on the roof.
-These are often comfortable and convenient, though they may be more expensive than what some expats are used to.
+These are often comfortable and convenient and are largely reasonably priced.
 Very few taxi drivers will speak English, so expats are advised to have the address of their intended destination written down in Portuguese.

-Uber is also available in São Paulo.
-It is generally considered safer than using regular taxis and the fares may be cheaper.
+Uber and its local counterparts, such as 99 Taxi and Easy Taxi, are also available in São Paulo.
+Uber is generally considered safer than regular taxis, and the fares may be slightly cheaper.
 Taxis can be hailed via the Uber application for smartphones.

 Driving in São Paulo